-First is a booster seat that has an internal harness.
-These can be used with the harness until your child weighs between 40 and 65 pounds and without the harness, as a belt-positioning booster seat, up to 100 through 120 pounds.
+Some booster seats have an internal harness, like this.
+These can be used with the harness until your child reaches the maximum weight limit, and then without the harness, as a belt positioning booster seat.
+Most booster seats have a maximum weight limit of 120 pounds.
 Check the manufacturer's instructions for the specific limits on your seat.

-Belt-positioning booster seats are easy to install.
-Of course, you still need to read your vehicle Owner's Manual and booster seat instructions, but here's some general advice on installation.
+Belt positioning booster seats are easy to use.
+You are not installing them as you would a car seat.
+Booster seats are designed to raise a child up, so the seat belt fits correctly.
+Of course, you still need to read your vehicle owner's manual and booster seat instructions, but here's some general advice on using your booster.

 The right place for a booster is anywhere in the rear seat that has a lap and shoulder belt.
-Backless models like this one should only be used in seating positions with a high seat back or headrest.
-Have your child sit in the booster seat, pull the lap/shoulder belt across his body, buckle it and make absolutely sure the shoulder strap stays in front of your child.
-Always use both lap belt and shoulder belt.
-If your vehicle doesn't have shoulder belts, consider using a child safety seat with a higher weight harness.
+Have your child sit in the booster seat, hold the lap shoulder belt across their body, buckle it and make absolutely sure the shoulder strap stays in front of your child.
+Always use both the lap and shoulder belt.

 Related Centers and Programs: Car Seat Safety for Kids